 Selections from the RISE radio series are available as six 20-minute podcasts.
-Subscribe, steram or download here, SoundCloud and iTunes – please share with your students, friends and colleagues.
+Share with your students, friends and colleagues.
 Stream and download here or subscribe using your podcatcher of choice:

-If you are in San Francisco, listen to our podcasts while on a ferry boat ride or wandering down the Embarcardero or Pier 39.
+If you are in San Francisco, listen while on a ferry boat ride or wandering down the Embarcardero or Pier 39.
 With the water churning, Alcatraz Island and the San Francisco skyline provide wonderful backdrops for these stories.

 Podcast 1: Swamped

 “San Francisco and Oakland International Airports.
 Silicon Valley, home to Apple and Intel and Google are vulnerable to sea level rise.” –Will Travis

 Sea level rise is an effect of global climate change.
 As oceans absorb heat from carbon pollution, the waters expand.
 And glacial melt pours more water into the oceans.
 Hear how rising waters plus high tides and powerful storm surges impact shoreline communities of the San Francisco Bay Area.

 Podcast 2: Stemming the Tide

 While we must stop adding greenhouse gases to the global atmosphere, conservation and green technologies can no longer keep climate change from impacting people, wildlife, and the lands and waters we depend on.
 Adapting to climate change is also necessary.
 This story is about creative solutions to deal with sea level rise for cities at the waters’ edge.